-To really know your self-worth is challenging because society as a whole tends to determine someone's value or worth based more on what that person has on the outside than what they have on the inside—far more.
+To truly know your self-worth is challenging because society as a whole tends to determine someone's value or worth based more on what that person has on the outside than what they have on the inside—far more.
 Indeed, society places excessive value on how someone appears to be on the outside rather than who that person is on the inside, mainly because the former is visible and the latter invisible.
 This means that a person's success is also defined by outside achievements and possessions—and the more you have, the more successful you are, which goes hand-in-hand with how worthy you think you are of having more, while the opposite holds equally true.

-Society tends to 'weigh' a person's value on the scale of physical assets such as money, material possessions, physical beauty, marital status, career status and so on.
+Society tends to weigh a person's value on the scale of physical assets such as money, material possessions, physical beauty, marital status, career status and so on.
 And the more you have of all these outside things, the more valuable you are to society and so, the more successful you are deemed in its eyes.
 Society seldom, if ever, weighs someone's value on the scale of virtues such as love, integrity, kindness, emotional intelligence, justice and so on.

 If you consider yourself unsuccessful and not very valuable it's probably because you've been using the 'outer scale' and not the 'inner scale' in an attempt to know your self-worth.
 If you believe your value is low, whether consciously or not, your self-worth follows suit.
 Society's obsession with outwardly appearances and possessions has created a distorted definition of success that has resulted in a distorted sense of self-worth for many people and they don't even know it and so have never taken the steps to correct it.
 Money has hi-jacked the earth's wheel.
-We are told that money makes the world go round whereas it's love—love has always made the world go round not money, not power—only love.
+We're told money makes the world go round whereas it's love—love has always made the world go round not money, not power—only love.

 You are likely to find that specific outwardly appearances automatically trigger a tendency within you to compare yourself to others, whether it is how much money someone else has or is making, how physically attractive they are, their relationship status or what material possessions they have and so on.
-Dig a little deeper and you will find that you have unwittingly placed an undue value on these outwardly appearances and are using them to determine your own self-worth.
+Dig a little deeper and you will find that you have unwittingly placed an undue value on these outward appearances and are using them to determine your self-worth.

-In other words, when wanting to know your self-worth you mistakingly look at how much money you have, how attractive you are and so on, have as the determining factors of your self-worth, and usually in isolation of all your other qualities, virtues and achievements.
+In other words, when wanting to know your self-worth you mistakingly look at how much money you have, how attractive you are and so on, as the determining factors of your self-worth, and usually in isolation of all your other qualities, virtues and achievements.
 Such specific comparisons leave you temporarily feeling either better or worse about yourself, depending on where you rank yourself on society's scale of success, albeit a distorted scale.

 | continued: page 2-of-3 |

 Outward appearances are highly subject to change yet you may very well be using them when trying to know your self-worth.
 A multi-millionaire can find himself bankrupt overnight and the beggar can find himself a millionaire.
-A financial crisis can ruin even the most successful business, a beautiful women may find herself feeling worthless as she ages and so it goes on.
+A financial crisis can ruin even the most successful business, a beautiful woman may find herself feeling worthless as she ages and so it goes on.
 There are no absolutes in outwardly appearances.
 If you are using such changeable factors to define and know your self-worth you are aiming at an always-moving target because there will always be someone richer, more attractive, more materially successful than you.
 It can be no other way in the Physical Plane where the duality of relative things reigns supreme.

-You can never really be happy for those you admire most when knowing your self-worth is determined by outwardly appearances.
-It is mentally exhausting to have to compare yourself in order to give yourself permission to feel good or better about yourself, in the ignorance that you have the choice to always feel good, to always feel joyful, to always feel worthy.
+You can never really be happy for those you admire most when your self-worth is determined by outward appearances.
+It is mentally exhausting to have to compare yourself to give yourself permission to feel good or better about yourself, in the ignorance that you have the choice to always feel good, to always feel joyful, to always feel worthy.
 There is something so satisfying in truly being able to take joy in the joy of others, even when what they have is exactly what you desire.

 This exercise in knowing your self-worth will enable you to see for yourself what you truly value.
-Make a list all those human virtues that you value.
+Make a list of all those human virtues that you value.
 Some examples are personal integrity, self-love, the ability to show and receive love, kindness, self-confidence, honesty, self-conviction, being true to oneself, a sense of humour, affection, gratitude, fairness and so on.
-Now compare this list of virtues to your original list of outwardly appearances you have been using up until now as your main yardstick for your own self-worth.
+Now compare this list of virtues to your original list of outward appearances you have been using up until now as your main yardstick for your self-worth.

 Which of the two lists holds what you truly value?
-It's easy really—the one that makes you feel better on the inside and cannot be disturbed by outwardly forces, comparison or opinions.
+It's easy really—the one that makes you feel better on the inside and cannot be disturbed by outward forces, comparison or opinions.
 The list of human virtues.
 You may be the wealthiest, the most attractive, the most successful person on the outside but if on the inside you are wracked by envy, greed and ruthless competitiveness, then what is it all worth?
 Endeavour, therefore, to cultivate your virtues as the foundation of knowing your self-worth and then set out to attain all those outwardly things you desire.
 Not because they'll make you feel worthy by comparison but because you know that through your wonderful imagination you can create anything you desire for the sheer joy of the experience.

 Of course, you are still free to pursue a rewarding career, to make as much money as you want, to make yourself look your best, and to acquire all those material things you may desire.
 The difference lies in why you are doing so.
-And the answer is because you choose to, not because you have to in order to feel better about yourself compared to others.
-Paradoxically, when those outwardly appearances that you once so desperately pursued no longer define you, they will flow freely towards you as if without effort, at least free from the kind of effort that feels forceful or anxious.
+And the answer is because you choose to, not because you have to so as to feel better about yourself compared to others.
+Paradoxically, when those outward appearances that you once so desperately pursued no longer define you, they will flow freely towards you as if without effort, at least free from the kind of effort that feels forceful or anxious.

 | continued: page 3-of-3 |

 Interestingly, if someone displays more of a virtue that you admire than you do, it brings out a sense of greater love and admiration for that person, rather than a sense of jealousy and insecurity.
-While comparing yourself to others in any way is unnecessary, you can still look to people that you admire for their inwardly and outwardly successes as a source of inspiration to better yourself while being equally happy for them and wishing them the best.
+While comparing yourself to others in any way is unnecessary, you can still look to people that you admire for their inwardly and outward successes as a source of inspiration to better yourself while being equally happy for them and wishing them the best.

-There is seldom a prize or career promotion for the kindest person in the office or for the person with the greatest integrity.
+There is seldom a prize or career promotion for the kindest person in the office or the person with the greatest integrity.
 You will find that people do not compete to see who is the kindest, or who is the most loving, or who is the most self-assured.
 This is because the display of true virtue brings you closer to your True Self that is above the opposites of the physical world and those outwardly appearances that society uses to define success.

-Man's highest virtues are fundamental to the human Spirit and cannot be bought or sold for all the money in the world.
+Man's highest virtues are fundamental to the human spirit and cannot be bought or sold for all the money in the world.
 Real self-worth is priceless and when you know your self-worth based on your True Self, nothing can disturb it.
 Your Higher Self is above the need to compare, not because it cannot compare but because it knows that doing so is futile.
-When you know that everything and everyone is a projection of you—the Real You—who would you be comparing yourself to?
+When you truly know that everything and everyone is a projection of you—the Real You—who would you be comparing yourself to?

-What you believe you deserve is determined by how much you know your self-worth.
+What you believe you deserve is determined by how much you value yourself.
 If you do not feel 'good enough' then you don't quite believe you deserve your desires.
 Why?
 Because you have declared that you don't!
 Asking whether you deserve something or not is a limiting question and really shouldn't be a question at all.
 Why?
 Because you create it all.
 You can always have what you truly desire not because you are 'good enough' but because this is your dream, your experience.
 How deserving you are of a life of joy and all those things you desire isn't a viable question because it is based on duality, as if some outside power is determining how deserving you are.

 By virtue of being a Divine Spark of the Absolute, resolve now to never again question if you deserve something or not.
 Knowing your self-worth doesn't determine what you deserve.
-Rather a self-worth based on virtue brings you closer to the Absolute Love of your Higher Self and, hence, a deep love for yourself, for others and for all Life.
+Rather, self-worth based on virtue brings you closer to the Absolute Love of your Higher Self and, hence, a deep love for yourself, for others and for all Life.
 Why would you deny yourself anything if you knew that it is your God-given gift to create anything you desire through your imagination?
 And when you know this, you can claim this most generous gift for yourself, be grateful for it and set out to attain your deepest desires while also rejoicing in the joy of others because they too are your mirror.